-- (ii)(A) After the OCC grants preliminary approval, the organizing group shall elect a board of directors, take steps necessary to organize the proposed national bank or Federal savings association and prepare it for commencing business. - (B) A proposed national bank may not conduct the business of banking until the OCC grants final approval and issues a charter.
-A proposed Federal savings association may not commence business until the OCC grants final approval and issues a charter, which shall be in the form provided in this part. - (iii) For all capital obtained through a public offering a proposed national bank or Federal savings association shall use an offering circular that complies with the OCC's securities offering regulations, 12 CFR part 16 or part 197, as applicable.
-All securities of a particular class in the initial offering shall be sold at the same price. - (iv) A national bank or Federal savings association in organization shall raise its capital before it commences business.
-Preliminary approval expires if the proposed national bank or Federal savings association does not raise the required capital within 12 months from the date the OCC grants preliminary approval.
-Preliminary approval expires if the proposed national bank or Federal savings association does not commence business within 18 months from the date of preliminary approval, unless the OCC grants an extension.
-If preliminary approval expires, all cash collected on subscriptions shall be returned. - (j) Expedited review.
-An application to establish a full-service national bank or Federal savings association that is sponsored by a bank holding company or savings and loan holding company whose lead depository institution is an eligible bank or eligible savings association is deemed preliminarily approved by the OCC as of the 15th day after the close of the public comment period or the 45th day after the filing is received by the OCC, whichever is later, unless the OCC: - (1) Notifies the applicant prior to that date that the filing is not eligible for expedited review, or the expedited review process is extended, under § 5.13(a)(2); or - (2) Notifies the applicant prior to that date that the OCC has determined that the proposed bank will offer banking services that are materially different than those offered by the lead depository institution. - (k) National bankers' banks-(1) Activities and customers.
-In addition to the other requirements of this section, when an organizing group seeks to organize a national bankers' bank, the organizing group shall list in the application the anticipated activities and customers or clients of the proposed national bankers' bank. - (2) Waiver of requirements.
+18 months from the date of preliminary approval, unless the OCC grants an extension.
+If preliminary approval expires, all cash collected on subscriptions must be returned.

+- (j) Expedited review.
+An application to establish a full-service national bank or Federal savings association that is sponsored by a bank holding company or savings and loan holding company whose lead depository institution is an eligible bank or eligible savings association is deemed preliminarily approved by the OCC as of the 15th day after the close of the public comment period or the 45th day after the filing is received by the OCC, whichever is later, unless the OCC: - (1) Notifies the filer prior to that date that the filing has been removed from expedited review, or the expedited review process is extended, under § 5.13(a)(2); or - (2) Notifies the filer prior to that date that the OCC has determined that the proposed bank will offer banking services that are materially different than those offered by the lead depository institution. - (k) National bankers' banks- - (1) Activities and customers.
+In addition to the other requirements of this section, when an organizing group seeks to organize a national bankers' bank, the organizing group must list in the application the anticipated activities and customers or clients of the proposed national bankers' bank. - (2) Waiver of requirements.
 At the organizing group's request, the OCC may waive requirements that are applicable to national banks in general if those requirements are inappropriate for a national bankers' bank and would impede its ability to provide desired services to its market.
-An applicant must submit a request for a waiver with the application and must support the request with adequate justification and legal analysis.
+A filer must submit a request for a waiver with the application and must support the request with adequate justification and legal analysis.
 A national bankers' bank that is already in operation may also request a waiver.
 The OCC cannot waive statutory provisions that specifically apply to national bankers' banks pursuant to 12 U.S.C.
-27(b)(1).

-(3) Investments.
+27(b)(1). - (3) Investments.
 A national bank or Federal savings association may invest up to 10 percent of its capital and surplus in a bankers' bank and may own five percent or less of any class of a bankers' bank's voting securities. . . .